eholdmore/ps-matchR/readme.md

 ## Using the Application

-1. Select a GENIE BPC consortium and data version
+1. Select a GENIE BPC cohort and data version
 2. Click "Load Data" to retrieve the dataset
 3. Select a treatment agent to define your query cohort
 4. Choose covariates for propensity score calculation